subfuzion/dockerbyexample.dev/content/en/basics/time/dockerfile_both.md

 ---
-title: "Dockerfile with ENTRYPOINT"
+title: "Dockerfile with both"
+linkTitle: "Combining both!"
-weight: 30
+weight: 3
 ---

 What if we want to override the container to behave the way it does with an